-Your monthly plan premium is due in our office by the first of the month.
-If we have not received your premium payment by the first of the month, we may send you a notice telling you that your plan membership will end if we do not receive your premium within 90 days.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+Your monthly Part D late enrollment penalty is due in our office by the first of the month.
+If we have not received your premium payment by the first of the month, we may send you a notice

 If you are having trouble paying your premium on time, please contact Customer Service at 888.389.6648 to see if we can direct you to programs that may help you.